-PSNI cuts: Victims charity warn that less crimes could be reported
+PSNI cuts: Victims charity warn that fewer crimes could be reported

 - Published

-Cuts to the police force could lead to less crimes being reported and investigations taking longer, a leading victims charity has said.
+Cuts to the police force could lead to fewer crimes being reported and investigations taking longer, a leading victims charity has said.

 Victim Support NI's chief executive Janice Bunting said the cuts were "hugely concerning".